vancehenricks/logo-illustrations/README.md

 # logo-illustrations
-Some logo illustrations I do from time to time
+Some illustrations I do from time to time